the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-19-my-stephens-sausage-roll-epiphany.md

 It is said that after experiencing a creative work of great merit, you are a different person at the end than you were when you first began.
 I just experienced this, in a game where you roll sausages around with a fork.

 [Stephen's Sausage Roll](http://www.stephenssausageroll.com/) is one of the most challenging, rewarding, and well designed puzzle games I have ever played.
-Go play it before reading on, because I'm about to (slightly) spoil one of the levels.
+Give it a try before reading on, because I'm about to (slightly) spoil one of the levels.

 I'm a programmer by trade, so it's no surprise I like puzzle games.
 And because of the whole programming thing, I probably have above-average grit when it comes to puzzle games.
 I won't look up hints until I've spent three or more hours on an individual puzzle, utterly stumped.